 The fact of the matter is, most of what is in the Bible cannot be taken literally.
 Nobody really knows for sure what it all actually means, because it is all written in code, metaphors and symbolism and subject to many different interpretations, which I shall illustrate in the following paragraphs.
 By the way, if we all followed the eye-for-an-eye-tooth-for-a-tooth philosophy, everybody would be blind and/or toothless!

-Now, for the Creationists who want to buy the Adam and Eve story, why does virtually everyone accept the notion that the male of the species was the first on earth alone until Woman was created out of him (and from one of his ribs, no less!)?
+Now, for the Creationists who want to buy the Adam and Eve story–which I don’t believe for a moment, but for the sake of argument and discussion–why does virtually everyone accept the notion that the male of the species was the first on earth alone until Woman was created out of him (and from one of his ribs, no less!)?
 It makes more sense to me the other way around.
 Since, as far as we know, it has always been Woman that procreates and perpetuates life by bearing children, might not it have been that way even from the very beginning?
 Maybe Eve was here first and Adam was the afterthought.
 Why not?
 Well, just think about it.
 Why would the First Man just happen all by himself that one and only time (well, not exactly by himself, I guess; he did have help from his Creator, another “man”) and from then on, things change completely around and everyone else after that is born from Woman?
 Don’t you think that theory reeks a bit of male chauvinism?
 Man was here first, therefore, “the King” and ruler of his dominion and all the other creatures on earth, but let’s make the woman do all the heavy lifting and the pain thing.

 Then what about the animal kingdom?
 According to this same Biblical account, the animals were created before Adam, but there is no mention of the male of each species of creature being on earth alone until one day the females miraculously show up and they start procreating.
 Come on!
 It’s sort of like the old riddle of the chicken and the egg and which came first.
 (The answer is, of course, the rooster!)
 My suggestion that it’s always been “ladies first” or at least simultaneous co-existence seems much more logical to me.
 In fact, Genesis 1:27 states “male and female created He them.”